User experience design: UX design testing

-Usability testing is the most common method used by designers to test their designs.
+Usability testing is the most common method designers use to test their designs.
 The basic idea behind conducting a usability test is to check whether the design of a product or brand works well with the target users.
-While carrying out usability testing, two things are being tested for: whether the design of the product is successful and if it is not successful, how can it be improved.
+Usability testing is about testing whether the product's design is successful and, if not, how it can be improved.

-While designers are testing, they are testing the design and not the user.
-Also, every design is evolving.
-The designers carry out usability testing at every stage of the design process and as early and often as possible.
+While designers conduct tests, they are not testing for the user but for the design.
+Further, every design is evolving, with both UX design and design thinking moving in the direction of Agile software development.
+The designers carry out usability testing as early and often as possible, ensuring that every aspect of the final product has been tested.